V-Squared/V-Squared.github.io/plan/true-north.md

 ## Easy to Fix

 All V² Products are conceived, designed, made, and documented with the goal to make it easy for the end user to identify and replace the faulty part.

-# V² Benefits {#v2-benefits}

-## Reduce Cost

-Today mini and All-In-One PCs are significantly more expensive than an ATX Desktop PC with identical specs.
-After V² becomes mainstream the cost of mini and All-In-One PCs will be identical to a desktop ATX PC with identical specs.

-## Save Planet

-Computer waste with all their hazardeous materials is one of the ecological problems of our planet.
-The modular nature of V² PCs allows the user to replace the broken or bottlenecked component to extend the service life.
-By trashing only a few parts versus the entire PC, computer waste is greatly reduced.

-## Simplify DIY

-Standardization of parts, ready made configurations, benchmarks, DIY Know-How articles are all published in open source.
-They aim to reduce the learning curve and trial and error in building a custom PC.

-## Flexibility

-V²PC is modular, giving the user greater customization and optimization options for his/her needs.
-We give you the necessary tools to make configuring what you want easy and intuitive.

-## Fluid Form Factor

-The owner of a V²PC can change the form factor of his PC from desktop to mini to All-in-One at any time, avoiding the need to buy a new PC in case he/she needs a different form factor.

-## Portability

-V²PCs are more portable than traditional PC counterparts, giving users portability without sacrificing performance; this opens new creative use cases.

-# Life after V² {#life-after-v2}

-How life looks after V² has become mainstream from the point of view of computer users, retailers, and manufacturers:

-## Life after V² as Computer User
-A computer user of a V² compatible PC enjoy's lower buying costs while at the same time getting higher performance for his applications due to increased customization of his V²PC.
-During the lifespan of his V²PC he further saves costs due to easy upgrading of parts that bottleneck the performance.
-In case of a computer failure he is reducing downtime by either repairing the PC himself or by using the V² Repair Service in a shop around the corner.

-## Life after V² as Computer Retailer
-The modular design of V² Product family reduces the inventory cost of a computer retailer selling V² compatible PCs while at the same time increasing availability of different computer models.
-The fast and low cost repair service gives the shop a tool that helps customers quickly and easily, minimizing their computer down time and increasing customer loyalty.

-## Life after V² as Computer Manufacturer
-A computer manufacturer using V² Standards has a shorter development time with less risks.
-Production is faster with lower costs and less custom tooling.
-Inventory costs are reduced by fewer custom parts and increased number of standardized parts that are shared across products.